Brennabor

 Brennabor-Werke AG (previously Brennabor-Werke Gebr.
 Reichstein) was a German manufacturer of infant buggies, bicycles, motorcycles and, for two decades, of powered motor vehicles.
 It was based in Brandenburg an der Havel and operated between 1871 and 1945.
+Brennabor is a Wendish name used to refer to the Havel town Brandenburg.

 History

 Volume production of motor cars began in 1908.